top of page

 Neither does Death.
 Nor the Grave.
 Nor Satan.
 Nor Sin.

-A couple or so years ago, I heard pastor-author Mark Batterson give an interview on a Christian television program.
-If I'm remembering correctly, he was discussing his most recent book at that time, which had recently been released.
-One of the things I specifically recall him sharing in that interview is how God had healed him of asthma, a condition he'd lived with his entire life.
-For more than forty years he had prayed about his healing, never giving up though nothing changed.
-He just continued to ask, continued to bring his desire back to God who can do "immeasurably more than all we ask or imagine, according to his power that is at work within us" (Ephesians 3:20).
+A couple of years ago, I heard pastor-author Mark Batterson giving an interview on a Christian television program.
+He was discussing his most recent book, which had recently been released.
+One of the things he shared in that interview is how God had healed him of asthma, a condition he'd lived with his entire life.
+For more than forty years he had prayed about his healing, never giving up, though nothing had changed.
+He just continued to ask, continued to bring his desire to God who can do "immeasurably more than all we ask or imagine, according to his power that is at work within us" (Ephesians 3:20).

 Then, one day, God healed him.
 Miraculously and completely healed him.
 An individual who'd been hospitalized multiple times for serious asthma attacks and had lived with an inhaler his entire life, Batterson was instantly healed, never to need an inhaler again.
-Healed so completely, he even trained for and ran the Chicago Marathon.
+He was healed so completely that he trained for and ran the Chicago Marathon.

-Batterson wrote about his miracle in an article, which was posted on his website.
+Batterson wrote about his miracle in an article, posted on his website.
 In it, he relayed how he had challenged his church to "pray the bravest prayer they could pray."
 He clarified:

 "By bravest prayer I mean the prayer you can barely believe God for because it seems impossible.
 It's often the prayer you've prayed a hundred times that hasn't been answered but you pray it one more time anyway.
 For me the bravest prayer was that He would heal my asthma.
 And it was brave because asthma is all I had ever known."

-I'm here, Father, once again.
-Crying out to you on behalf of my dad's salvation.
-Asking you, once again, to make a way where there seems to be none.
+Once again, I'm here, Father, crying out to you for my dad's salvation.
+I'm asking you, once again, to make a way where there seems to be none.
 Light was the first reality you spoke into existence on Earth.
-And so, I'm asking you to overwhelm the darkness that's enveloping my dad's heart, with your overwhelming light.
+And so, I'm asking you to overwhelm the darkness enveloping my dad's heart with your overwhelming light.
 I'm asking you—One.
 More.
 Time.—to save his soul.
-Yes, I want his body to be healed so he's no longer hurting; but more importantly, I want you to set free his soul from darkness.
+Yes, I want his body to be healed so he's no longer hurting; more importantly, I want you to set free his soul from darkness.

 Though I knew full well the will of the Lord regarding my dad's salvation—that "He is not willing that any should perish but that all should come to repentance" (2 Peter 3:9)—I also understood that my dad had been created with free will.
 I knew how proud and stubborn of a man my dad was and that he had spurned the Spirit's invitation countless times, over his lifetime.
 I knew that though God had always done and would continue to do His part to deliver my dad from Satan's dominion, my dad had to humble himself and finally stop resisting.